rgerd/PokerRank/README.md

 # PokerRank

-Literally just ranks poker hands.
+Just scores and ranks poker hands.
 Given an array of two-card (Texas Hold'em) hands, and a fully-dealt board, this algorithm gives you the rankings for each hand.
+See `index.ts` for an example.

 Fun for the whole family!